 If you'd like to understand more about monaural beats, you could experiment with any sound generator that is able to produce two slightly different tones simultaneously; you could also take two devices tuned to produce a slight difference between two tones, to create binaural beats.
 The introduction of these concepts is the core method used in audio brain entrainment.

 A variety of CDs, computer programs and apps producing monaural and/or binaural beats are available for download.

 One of the pioneers of "out of body experiences" (astral projection) Robert Monroe, designed a series of audio tutorials based on the binaural beats phenomena.
 Himalayan singing bowls produce monaural beats NATURALLY!

-On the image bellow you can see several tones being captured from a medium size singing bowl
+On the image below you can see several tones being captured from a medium-size singing bowl

-On this image you can see zoomed in area of the fundamental tone.
-The analyzer indicates two frequencies:334.1.Hz and 335.5Hz
+In this image, you can see the zoomed-in area of the fundamental tone.
+The analyzer indicates two frequencies:334.1Hz and 335.5Hz

-This image captures two frequencies of first overtone: 932.8Hz and 942.9Hz
+This image captures two frequencies of the first overtone: 932.8Hz and 942.9Hz

 Two frequencies of the second overtone: 1742.3Hz and 1747.7Hz